 Best Practice EDW Award Winners: Stanford and Health Catalyst

 It’s one thing to be recognized as an innovator in your own industry.
 It’s another thing entirely to be recognized as an innovator across all industries.
-And that’s exactly what happened when Stanford Hospitals and Clinics (SHC) and Health Catalyst were honored as winners of the 2013 Best Practices award for the Enterprise Data Warehousing category from TDWI.
+And that’s exactly what happened when Stanford Health Care and Health Catalyst were honored as winners of the 2013 Best Practices award for the Enterprise Data Warehousing category from TDWI.

 This is a major accomplishment for SHC and Health Catalyst, who jointly received the award.
 It’s also an accomplishment for the entire healthcare industry.

 How SHC and Health Catalyst were chosen